EndavaCollab/endava4students-ptd-23-api/travel-journal-prerequisites/Prerequisites.md

 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```
-where "your_email@example.com" should be the email on your HitHub account.
+where "your_email@example.com" should be the email on your GitHub account.

 ![GitSSHStep2](artefacts/Git/SetSSH/Git_SSH_2.PNG)